-A remote population of frizzy-haired orangutans on the Indonesian island of Sumatra seems to be a new species of primate.
+There is a remote population of frizzy-haired orangutans on an Indonesian island of Sumatra.
+They seem to be a new species of primate.
 That is according to scientists.

-The orangutans are supposedly the newest members of the family tree of advanced animals that includes humans.
-But it may not be around much longer.
-Their numbers are small and their habitat so fragmented.
+The orangutans are thought to be the newest members of the family tree of advanced animals that includes humans.
+But they may not be around much longer.
+Their numbers are small.
+Their habitat is so fragmented.
 They are in danger of going extinct.
 That's according to the scientists who studied them.

 The scientists issued a warning.
 "If steps are not taken quickly to reduce current and future threats to conserve every last remaining bit of forest we may see the discovery and extinction of a great ape species within our lifetime," they said.

 It's the first great ape species to be described by scientists in nearly 90 years.
 Previously, science has recognized six great ape species.
-The six species are Sumatran and Bornean orangutans, eastern and western gorillas, chimpanzees and bonobos.
+The six species are Sumatran and Bornean orangutans.
+They are eastern and western gorillas.
+And they are chimpanzees and bonobos.
 Some scientists also classify humans as great apes.
 But others argue for a separate categorization.

 The research is based on several sources.
 One was an analysis of the skeleton of an adult male killed in a conflict with villagers.
-Another is a genetic study indicating the population's evolutionary split from other orangutans occurred about 3.4 million years ago.
+Another is a genetic study showing the population's evolutionary split from other orangutans.
+This occurred about 3.4 million years ago.
 And another is an analysis since 2006 of behavioral and habitat differences.

-The primates are confined to a range of about 425 square miles in the Batang Toru forest.
+The primates are confined to a range of about 425 square miles.
+It is in the Batang Toru forest.
 The forest is in the Tapanuli districts of Northern Sumatra.
 Historically, the population had low levels of interbreeding with Sumatran orangutans further north.
 But that completely ceased 10,000 to 20,000 years ago.
 That's according to the genetic study.

-Unique characteristics include genetic evidence and the physical differences such as frizzier hair and a smaller head.
-Other unique characteristics include diet, restriction of habitat to upland areas and the male's long call.
+Unique characteristics include genetic evidence and the physical differences.
+These include frizzier hair and a smaller head.
+There are other unique characteristics.
+Those include diet and restriction of habitat to upland areas.
+It also includes the male's long call.